lorin/resilience-engineering/README.md

 * cascades
 * adapt how to adapt
 * unit working hard to stay in control
-* you can monitor how hard you're working to stay in control
+* you can monitor how hard you're working to stay in control (monitor risk of saturation)
 * reality trumps algorithms
 * Properties of resilient organizations
     - Tangible experience with surprise